MarcusWolschon/osmeditor4android/documentation/docs/help/pl/Introduction.md

 If Vespucci crashes, or it detects an inconsistent state, you will be asked to send in the crash dump.
 Please do so if that happens, but please only once per specific situation.
 If you want to give further input or open an issue for a feature request or similar, please do so here: [Vespucci issue tracker](https://github.com/MarcusWolschon/osmeditor4android/issues).
 The "Provide feedback" function from the main menu will open a new issue and include the relevant app and device information without extra typing.

-If you want to discuss something related to Vespucci, you can either start a discussion on the [Vespucci Google group](https://groups.google.com/forum/#!forum/osmeditor4android) or on the [OpenStreetMap Android forum](http://forum.openstreetmap.org/viewforum.php?id=56)
+Jeśli chcesz przedyskutować coś związanego z Vespucci, możesz zrobić to na [Vespucci Google group](https://groups.google.com/forum/#!forum/osmeditor4android) lub na [OpenStreetMap Android forum](http://forum.openstreetmap.org/viewforum.php?id=56)